Why It Works

 3 tablespoons vegetable, canola, or peanut oil

-Adjust oven rack to center position and preheat oven to 300°F. Pat fish dry on paper towels and season generously with salt and pepper.
-Place flour, egg, and breadcrumbs in three separate shallow bowls or plates.
+Adjust oven rack to center position and preheat oven to 300°F (150°C).
+Pat fish dry on paper towels and season generously with salt and pepper.
+Place flour, egg, and breadcrumbs in 3 separate shallow bowls or plates.
 Season each gently with salt and pepper.
-Working one piece at at time, lift fish and dip, presentation-side-down, in the flour, followed by the egg, followed by the breadcrumbs, pressing down firmly until a thick layer of breadcrumbs adheres.
+Working one piece at a time, lift fish and dip, presentation-side-down, in the flour, followed by the egg, followed by the breadcrumbs, pressing down firmly until a thick layer of breadcrumbs adheres.
 Place fish breaded-side-up on a clean plate and repeat with remaining fish.

 You can find panko-style breadcrumbs at well-stocked markets, Asian food stores, and online.